Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 Logs files are stored in the `logs/` directory where the Informatics Gateway executable is stored.
 To change the location, modify the `logDir` variable defined in the `nlog.config` file.

-Informaitcs Gateway also supports shipping logs to [LogStash, ELK](https://www.elastic.co/elastic-stack/).
-To enable this feature, simply set the environment variable `LOGSTASH_URL` to the TCP endpoint.
+Informaitcs Gateway also supports shipping logs to [LogStash, ELK](https://www.elastic.co/elastic-stack/) using the [Network target](https://github.com/NLog/NLog/wiki/Network-target) provided by [NLog](https://nlog-project.org/).
+To enable this feature, simply set the environment variable `LOGSTASH_URL` to the TCP endpoint of LogStash.
 E.g. `LOGSTASH_URL=tcp://my-logstash-ip:5000`.

-For use other logging services, refer to [NLog Config](https://nlog-project.org/config/).
+To use other logging services, refer to [NLog Config](https://nlog-project.org/config/).

 > [!Note]
 > If the Informatics Gateway is running inside a Docker container, additional configuration may be required to limit the size to prevent logs from filling up storage space.
 Refer to the [Docker documentation](https://docs.docker.com/config/containers/logging/configure/) for additional information.